 - How to do the Great Backyard Bird Count with Students

 Discover the excitement of participating in the Great Backyard Bird Count (GBBC).
-There are two webinar dates to learn more about how to do this work with groups of students: 1) Tuesday, January 19, 2021 @ 6:00pm ET; 2)Thursday, January…
+Join our K-12 team for a webinar to learn how to engage your class or youth group on Tuesday, January 18, 2022 @ 6:00pm ET.

 - eBird Essentials for Educators

 This PDF will guide you in using eBird in the classroom. eBird is the tool that we use for all Great Backyard Bird Count data entries.